IGDRion/scans/README.md

   --identity [0.0-1.0]         Sequence identity fraction for liftoff (default: 0)
 ```

+Feel free to see the [dedicated wiki page](https://github.com/IGDRion/scans/wiki/Understanding-how-methods-work#sequence-alignment-method) for further explanations on methods used.

 ### Optional: additional output analysis
+There are two optional output analysis available:
+- perform summary analysis on the 3 method results
+- visualize one-to-one orthologous lncRNAs results by species pair or by method for one species

+##### Summary analysis option
 ```
 usage: process_output_results.sh --summary --species shortName --resultsDir scans_results